-Shopify has over 800,000 retailers using their e-commerce platform and yet it still has a number of common technical SEO issues.
+Shopify has over 800,000 subscribers using their e-commerce platform and yet it still has a number of common technical SEO issues.
 Great for multi-channel retailing but not perfect for organic performance.
 Here’s a list of the main technical SEO issues with Shopify and a recommended Shopify Theme that overcomes them.

 What are the technical SEO issues with Shopify?